11th Infantry Regiment (Thailand): History

 11th Infantry Regiment under the command of Colonel Thanom Kittikachorn was established as a King's Guard unit in His Majesty King Bhumibol Adulyadej on 20 January 1949.
 The Royal Guards still exist down to the present and serve as protectors of the Royal Family of Thailand.
 On 18 January 2019, the unit has renamed to 11th King's Own Bodyguard Regiment.
 Then, on 23 April 2019, the unit has renamed again to 11th Infantry Regiment, King's Close Bodyguard.
 On October 1, 2019, the unit was transferred to be directly to Royal Security Command under the command of King Maha Vajiralongkorn, along with 1st Infantry Regiment.

+The current unit's name is 11th King Close Bodyguard Regiment, King Close Bodyguard.